 GUITAR, SONGWRITING, MUSIC LESSONS

-COVID 19 Update: I hope you are all safe during this stressful time.
+COVID 19 Update March 2022: I hope you are all safe during this stressful time.
 Over the past few years, all my teaching has been moved online (Zoom) using a unique strategy that is both convenient and highly effective, with great success, but I am starting to offer in person lessons at my home studio again.
 I suggest you try online lessons to start because of the incredible convenience of not having to travel.
 I have a unique strategy for teaching that lends itself perfectly for online lessons.
 I recently received a very encouraging text from a relatively new adult student who's been studying with someone else for the past 2 years.
 It reads:

 "I want to tell you how happy I am with your lessons and method.
 I had no idea that different guitar teachers could be that much better than others.
 I like learning songs front to back, and your videos help a lot.
 Thanks!!."